Glycated hemoglobin: Indications and uses

 Concentrations of hemoglobin A1 (HbA1) are increased, both in diabetic patients and in patients with kidney failure, when measured by ion-exchange chromatography.
 The thiobarbituric acid method (a chemical method specific for the detection of glycation) shows that patients with kidney failure have values for glycated hemoglobin similar to those observed in normal subjects, suggesting that the high values in these patients are a result of binding of something other than glucose to hemoglobin.

-In autoimmune hemolytic anemia, concentrations of HbA1 is undetectable.
+In autoimmune hemolytic anemia, concentrations of HbA1 are undetectable.
 Administration of prednisolone will allow the HbA1 to be detected.
 The alternative fructosamine test may be used in these circumstances and it also reflects an average of blood glucose levels over the preceding 2 to 3 weeks.

 All the major institutions such as the International Expert Committee Report, drawn from the International Diabetes Federation, the European Association for the Study of Diabetes, and the American Diabetes Association, suggest the HbA_{1c} level of 48 mmol/mol (6.5 DCCT %) as a diagnostic level.
 The Committee Report further states that, when HbA_{1c} testing cannot be done, the fasting and glucose-tolerance tests should be done.
 Screening for diabetes during pregnancy continues to require fasting and glucose-tolerance measurements for gestational diabetes at 24 to 28 weeks gestation, although glycated hemoglobin may be used for screening at the first prenatal visit.